 Other keepsake items can include things like printed blankets, water bottles, shadow boxes, or memorial chests.
 Parents may also choose figurines that feel meaningful.
 Many parents also choose to hold onto things purchased during their pregnancy, or even to purchase new items after their child is gone.
 This is all normal.
 Keep these things as long as you need.

-Talk to your Living Children about their Sibling
+Talking to your Living Children about their Deceased Sibling

 Although it can be painful to be a parent without a living child, you are still and will always be a Mother or Father.
 And while there are additional holidays specifically for Bereaved Mothers and Fathers, you should never feel limited to observing these holidays only.
 If you choose to, observe or celebrate on both days.
 Buy yourself something meaningful or special.
 Spend the day however feels right to you.
 And please know that I acknowledge you as a parent, today and always.